khaors/geocompr/main.md

 #> values      : 1029, 2891  (min, max)
 ```

-Reprojection of continuous rasters also change spatial properties, such as the number of cells, resolution, and extent.
+Reprojection of continuous rasters changes spatial properties, such as the number of cells, resolution, and extent.
 It also slightly modifies values in the new raster, which can be seen by comparing the outputs of the `summary()` function between `con_raster` and `con_raster_utm`.